kwunlyou/kwunlyou.github.io/_posts/2017-11-20-imbalanced-classes-in-machine-learning.markdown

 title:  "Imbalanced Classes in Machine Learning"
 categories: [Machine Learning]
 tags: [Imbalanced Classes]
-excerpt: "This short post aims to very briefly cover related topics on imbalanced classes in machine learning.
-In machine learning, imbalanced classes is very common in practice.
-However, no algorithm can deal with the issue directly and other auxiliary methods must be introduced explicitly to resolve the challenge"
+excerpt: "In machine learning, imbalanced classes is very common in practice.
+However, no algorithm can deal with the issue directly and other auxiliary methods must be introduced explicitly to resolve the challenge.
+This short post aims to briefly cover related topics on imbalanced classes in machine learning."
 ---

 ### 1. Introduction